hasura/graphql-engine/remote-schemas.md

 # Remote schemas

-Merge remote GraphQL schemas with GraphQL Engine's Postgres-based schema to query all your GraphQL types from the same endpoint.
+Hasura gives you CRUD + realtime GraphQL APIs with authorization & access control.
+However, in many cases, you will need to write APIs (queries, mutations) that contain custom logic.
+For example, implementing a payment API, or querying data that is not in your database.

+Hasura has the ability to merge remote GraphQL schemas and provide a unified GraphQL API.
+Think of it like automated schema merging.
+All you need to do is build your own GraphQL service and then provide the HTTP endpoint to Hasura.
+Your GraphQL service can be written in any language or framework.

 Remote schemas are ideal for use cases such as:

 * Customizing mutations (*e.g. running validations before inserts*)
 * Supporting features like payments, etc. and providing a consistent interface to access them i.e. behind the GraphQL Engine's API